 If driving, the station car park at Whyteleafe costs £6.70 Mon–Fri, £3.70 Sat; Upper Warlingham £7 Mon–Fri, £6.60 Sat; Coulsdon South £6.90 Mon–Fri, £3.25 Sat; all are £2.25 Sun & BH (2020).
 All these stations are popular with commuters and you might not be able to find a parking space during the week.

 Take the train nearest to 09:45 from London Bridge to Whyteleafe for the Main Walk (an hour later for the Short Walk), or 10:30 from Victoria or London Bridge to Coulsdon South for the Alternative Walk.

 The suggested lunch pub (and indeed the only convenient place on the walk route) is The Fox (01883-340737) on Coulsdon Common, reached after 8¼ km on the Main Walk, 6½ km on the Alternative Walk and 3¾ km on the Short Walk.
 Part of the Vintage Inns chain, this is a large and popular pub/restaurant with a wide range of food options and a beer garden, well away from the main road.

 In Whyteleafe the suggested tea place is the small Pavilion Café (01883-770666; open daily to around 4.30pm) in the Recreation Ground, a friendly place serving hot drinks and a selection of home-made cakes.

-On the A22 between the two stations stronger fare is available at the refurbished Whyteleafe Tavern (0121-272 5499) and a small micro-pub, the Radius Arms (07514-916172).
+On the A22 between the two stations stronger fare is available at the refurbished Whyteleafe Tavern (0121-272 5499) and the Radius Arms micro-pub (07514-916172), but neither do hot drinks.
 In the same parade of shops there is also a Village Bakery and the Whyteleafe Café, but both are likely to be closed at the end of a walk.